michtesar/repo-monitor/README.md

 ## Used libraries

-In order to visualize all the used libraries and their dependencies, please find this table generated with `pip-licenses`:
+To visualize all the used libraries and their dependencies, please find this table generated with `pip-licenses`:

 | Name               | Version  | License                              |